mathesar-foundation/mathesar-wiki/community/mentoring.md

 title: Mentoring
 description: Mentoring opportunities at Mathesar
 published: true
-date: 2022-02-17T23:26:16.972Z
+date: 2022-02-18T00:26:03.156Z
 tags:
 editor: markdown
 dateCreated: 2022-01-18T19:23:06.554Z
 ---

+Welcome!
 The Mathesar team is applying to be a mentoring organization for **Google Summer of Code 2022**.
 We are hoping to work with GSoC mentees to help us create an intuitive user interface to work with relational databases.

+Please see the pages below for more details.

 ## For Applicants